Best Artificial Intelligence Books to Read in 2025

 It’s not all theory with Kurzweil, either.
 He highlights Henry Markham’s Blue Brain Project, an effort to create a full artificial brain by 2023, though he isn’t optimistic about their chances.

-Buy this How to Create a Mind: The Secret of Human Thought Revealed book on Amazon here.
+- Find How to Create a Mind: The Secret of Human Thought Revealed by Ray Kurzweil with publisher Penguin Random House.

 He builds convincing arguments that such an intelligence would share with us our instinct for self-preservation and would not take kindly to the idea of being switched off.
 Rivaling us in cunning, with the potential for global access, Barrat’s AI boogeyman really could unleash some sort of “judgment day” on us.
 With the potential for recursive self-improvement, Barrat imagines an AI that would leave us in the dust.